aappleby/hancho/README.md

 ## Updates

- - 2024-03-04 - Unrecognized command line flags are now merged into the global config object.
+ - 2024-03-04 - Unrecognized '--key=value' command line flags are now merged into the global config object.
 This allows you to do things like "hancho.py --build_dir=some/other/dir" which could be annoying otherwise.
  - 2024-03-02 - Initial release.
 Some test cases yet to be written.

 ## Installation